January 25, 2022

 Image: A mosaic of Our Lady of Guadalupe decorates a side altar in the Church of Santa Maria della Famiglia at the Vatican.
 Dec.
 15. (CNS photo/Paul Haring.)

-Evangelium vitae (The Gospel of Life), nos.
-8-9 © 1995, Libreria Editrice Vaticana.
+Familiaris consortio (On the Family), no. 25 © 1981, Libreria Editrice Vaticana.
 Used with permission.
-All rights reserved. iStock.com/thanasus.
 All rights reserved.
-Copyright © 2020, USCCB, Washington, DC.
+Models used for illustrative purposes only. iStock.com/Rawpixel.
+All rights reserved.
+Copyright © 2021, USCCB, Washington, DC.
 All rights reserved.